 Noise Surveys and Assessments

 The Competent Person, or a competent supporting consultant, shall survey area noise levels.
-The information gathered forms an input to the DMS task based risk assessments.
+The information gathered forms an input to the [COMPANY NAME] task-based risk assessments.
 It is therefore required that noise level surveys are carried out on a regular basis.

 The exposure of personnel to noise must be assessed and, by examining work patterns, estimates of daily noise exposures produced.